Why Accessibility Matters: Legal scales in hands of Robots.

 Pew Research Center - 2024 Report

-In 2023, Utah State University’s Web AIM Project reported 96% of the top one million homepages did not comply with The Americans with Disabilities Act (ADA) standards.
+In 2023, Utah State University’s Web AIM Project reported that 96% of the top one million homepages did not comply with ADA standards.

-In 2024, Ovum reported a WCAG 2.1 audit of every Fortune 100 corporate website found 815,600 issues, most of which were level A, not even meeting the minimum standard.
-And get this… 70% of government, news, and e-commerce websites are inaccessible to vision impaired users.
-From this naturally, users who find themselves marginalized, do one of two things.
-Give up.
-Create and persevere.
-Let’s dive into the factors that influence this.
+In 2024, Ovum’s WCAG 2.1 audit of every Fortune 100 corporate website found 815,600 issues, most of which were level A, not meeting the minimum standard.
+Additionally, 70% of government, news, and e-commerce websites are inaccessible to vision-impaired users.
+Consequently, marginalized users either give up or persevere and create solutions.
+Let’s explore the factors influencing this.

 The Factors That Influence It